pknowles/cropall/README.md

 pyinstaller cropall.spec
 ```

-Feel free to report issues and pull requests are most welcome, thank you!
-I
+Feel free to report issues and post ideas.
+Pull requests are most welcome, thank
-can't promise I'll get to them immediately sorry.
+you!
+I can't promise I'll get to them immediately but I'm grateful for your time
+to improve the app 😊.

 ## Forks and alternatives